obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/homepage.md

 Developed by: [[mirnovov]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Open a specified note on startup.
+Open a specified note, canvas, or workspace on startup, or set it for quick access later.

 %% ----- Do not edit anything above this line ----- %%